 Google is great at retrieving the median answer to a clear question.
 Career decisions are neither median nor clear.

 The articles Google ranks for "should I move from engineering to PM" are written for the median engineer considering the median move.
+If you are serious about that switch, our SDE to PM playbook has the week-by-week plan that generic articles cannot give you.
 You aren't median.
 You have a specific manager, a specific salary, a specific set of constraints, a specific moment in your career, and a specific reason this question came up this week and not last year.
 None of that fits in a search query, and none of it makes it into a top-ten article.

 What Google gives you is the table-stakes answer: the same five frameworks repeated across forty articles, optimised for ranking, slightly contradicting each other in ways that matter.
 That's not the writers' fault.
 It's the medium's fault.